-- 2. The audio system mutes and the system plays a prompt.
+- Press ₩ on the steering wheel controls to activate voice recognition. - 2.
+The audio system mutes and the system plays a prompt.

-3. Clearly speak one of the commands described in this section.
+Clearly speak one of the commands described in this section.

 A voice recognition system prompt can be interrupted while it is playing by pressing ws again.